usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-import-export.rst

 Updating a Windows Appliance Before Import
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you import a Windows appliance, UForge checks if the golden image used to create the appliance exists on the UForge.
+When you import a Windows appliance, UForge checks if the golden image used to create the appliance exists on the UForge server.
 If it does not exist, the import will fail.
 In order to import the template, you must export the appliance and remove the OS profile.

 For example, in order to remove some OS section fields before importing your Windows appliance: